wp-staging/wp-staging/readme.txt

 When you run a plugin update or plan to install a new one, it is a necessary task to check first the modifications on a clone of your production website.
 This makes sure that any modifications is  working on your website without throwing unexpected errors or preventing your site from loading.
 (Better known as the wordpress blank page error)

-Unfortunately, testing a plugin update before installing it in live environment isn´t done very often by most user because existing staging solutions are too complex and need a lot of time to create a up-to-date copy of your website.
+Testing a plugin update before installing it in live environment isn´t done very often by most user because existing staging solutions are too complex and need a lot of time to create a up-to-date copy of your website.

 Some people are also afraid of installing plugins updates because they follow the rule "never touch a running system" with having in mind that untested updates are increasing the risk of breaking their site.